FAQ – Multi-State Cooperative Society Registration | MSCS Act 2002 Questions – Metro Consultants

 What is the Co-operative Election Authority and how does it affect our board elections?

 The Co-operative Election Authority is a new independent body constituted under the 2022 Amendment Act to conduct board elections for MSCS entities.
-Previously, elections were often managed by the society’s own board or management.
+Previously, elections were often managed by the society’s own board or management — which created opportunities for incumbent boards to influence election outcomes.
 The Authority takes over this function for specified categories of MSCS entities, ensuring elections are free, fair, and transparent.
 In practice, this means your society must notify the Authority ahead of the election cycle and follow a prescribed process.
-Our team can guide you through the election coordination process.

 Have a Question Not Listed Here?